tsegeorge/tsegeorge/README.md

 ### Hi there 👋

+I'm George an Analyst with over 9 years of experience.
+I pride myself as a highly driven collaborative individual with a history of effectively partnering across various departments to communicating data insights through storytelling using data visualisations.
+I believe my key strengths include, collecting, processing, and interpreting complex data sets using tools such as SQL, Python, Excel, and Power BI.
+I am passionate about data analysis and data science, eager to learn new techniques and methods to solve data-driven problems.
 <!--
 **tsegeorge/tsegeorge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.